 How to Raise Your Truck’s Payload

 So how can you raise the payload rating of your truck?
-The most obvious way is to remove items from your truck like the tailgate (these usually weigh around 90 pounds), the rear seat, using lighter wheels and tires, etc. Removing items from your truck will increase its payload, but you can only go so far in removing things before you’re left with a bare-bones truck.
-In spite of removing such items, however, the certified payload rating set by the manufacturer won’t change.
+The most obvious way is to remove items from your truck like the tailgate (these usually weigh around 55 pounds), the rear seat, using lighter wheels and tires, etc. Removing items from your truck will increase payload, but you can only go so far in removing things before you’re left with a bare-bones truck.
+In spite of removing such items, however, the certified payload rating set by the manufacturer won’t change, at least not officially.
 The rating exists for safety because if you exceed it, components will eventually wear out and break.
 These components include things like the truck’s frame, the axles, the leaf springs, the brakes, and the wheels and tires.
 And while some shops claim they can increase your payload, only truck manufacturers can certify or re-certify the payload rating of their trucks.

-While exceeding the GVWR/payload rating isn’t advisable, there is one little-known trick employed by more savvy and knowledgeable pickup truck owner’s to squeeze out even more cargo hauling capability out of their trucks.
-This involves the Gross Axle Weight Ratings (GAWRs) of your truck.
+While we discourage exceeding the GVWR/payload rating of your truck, there is one little-known trick employed by more knowledgeable pickup truck owner’s to squeeze out even more cargo hauling capability out of their trucks.
+This involves the Gross Axle Weight Ratings (GAWRs) of each truck.
 The GAWRs listed on each truck’s payload sticker are greatly limited by the OEM tires.
-If you research the actual GAWRs with the axle manufacturer you’ll probably be surprised to learn that you have several hundreds, if not thousands, of additional pounds of cargo carrying capacity.
-This is especially true with the rear axle.
-You can tap into this additional cargo carrying capacity by simply buying better wheels and tires with higher load range ratings.
-This is how you can truly raise your truck’s payload.
-Going this route, however, comes with a dual warning: one should never exceed the real GAWRs of your axles nor should you ever exceed the weight ratings of your wheels and tires.
+If you research the actual GAWRs with the axle manufacturer you’ll probably be surprised to learn that you have several hundreds, if not thousands, of additional pounds of cargo carrying capacity (this is especially true with the AAM 11.5 rear axle found on our 2013 Ram 3500, which has a 10,000-pound GAWR rating, 3,000 pounds more than the GAWR given by FCA).
+You can tap into this additional cargo carrying capacity by simply buying better wheels and tires with higher load ratings.
+For example, the 275/70R18E Cooper Discoverer AT-XLT tires we bought for our truck have a 3,640 pound load rating; the Ion rims, 4,000 pounds each.
+Wheels and tires rated even higher than these can be purchased.

 In spite of payload limitations, there are some other things that you can do to make your truck ride and handle better.
 Better wheels and tires with higher load ranges, an additional leaf spring, Torklift Stableloads, Timbrens, air bags, better shock absorbers, and a Hellwig Big Wig rear sway-bar are all great improvements, depending on your situation.
 But there’s always a catch with suspension modifications like these.
 Adding them may improve the performance and ride of your truck, but they may also reduce the payload of your truck and may make the ride of your truck much harsher when unloaded.
 In life there’s always some give and take, owning a pickup truck with options is no different.

-In order to accurately assess where you stand when it comes to payload, you should take your fully loaded truck and camper to a local CAT scale.
-In addition to both axles of the vehicle, weigh each axle individually.
-That way, you’ll get an accurate picture where you stand with respect to not only the GVWR, but also the front and rear GAWRs for your truck.
+In order to accurately assess where you stand when it comes to payload, you should take your fully loaded truck and camper to a local Certified Automated Truck (CAT) Scale.
+Three figures will be provided each time your have your truck and camper weighed.
+These numbers consist of the two axle weights plus the total weight of the rig.
+Owners should take their truck to the scale first without the camper, then have their truck and camper weighed together later to determine the actual weight of each.
+Be mindful to duplicate important fluid levels like fresh water and diesel/gas when obtaining these numbers.
+That way, you’ll get an accurate picture where you stand with respect to not only the GVWR, but also to the front and rear GAWRs for your truck.
 Like most truck camper owners, you’ll probably be surprised at the results.
-Many owners are overweight.
+Most truck camper owners are overweight.